valentina893/cs351_fullstack_group_prj/README.md

 **Q3: Which third-party API(s) will you integrate into your project?
 What data will you pull from the API(s), and how will you use it in your application?**

 **Q4: Does your API key has limitations such as rate limits or downtime?
-How are you going to deal with that**
+How are you going to deal with that?**

 ## Authentication and Security